iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 # How to Improve Our Work

-At the time of release of this project, there were several ideas which we thought of trying or attempted at some point, but didn't manage to get working for one reason or another.
+At the time of release of CompressARC, there were several ideas which we thought of trying or attempted at some point, but didn't manage to get working for one reason or another.
 Some ideas we still believe in, but didn't use, are listed below.

 #### Joint Compression via Weight Sharing Between Puzzles

-Our current system tries to solve each puzzle serially by compressing each puzzle on its own.
+CompressARC tries to solve each puzzle serially by compressing each puzzle on its own.
 We believe that joint compression of all the entire ARC-AGI dataset at once should yield better learned inductive biases per-puzzle, since computations learned for one puzzle can be transferred to other puzzles.
 We do not account for the complexity of $f$ in our [method](#how-to-derive-our-solution-method), allowing for $f$ to be used for memorization/overfitting.
 By jointly compressing the whole dataset, we only need to have one $f$, whereas when compressing each puzzle individually, we need to have an $f$ for every puzzle, allowing for more memorization/overfitting.

 To implement this, we would most likely explore strategies like:
 - Using the same network weights for all puzzles, and training for puzzles in parallel.
 Each puzzle gets assigned some perturbation to the weights, that is constrained in some way, e.g., [LORA](https://arxiv.org/abs/2106.09685).